morotsman/morotsman.github.io/_posts/2020-07-12-java-contravariance.markdown

 Ok, so what can we do?
 We can use [contravariance]!
 When using contravariance we goes in the other direction when subtyping.
 So if an `Eatable` is a subtype if `Fruit` then a `Consumer<Fruit>` is a subtype of `Consumer<Eatable>`.

-It's defined like this on wikipedia:
+It's defined like this on [wikipedia]:

 > Within the type system of a programming language, a typing rule or a type constructor is:
 > * covariant if it preserves the ordering of types (≤), which orders types from more specific to more generic;